 Lichfield Sculpture Trail

-Follow the the Lichfield City of Sculpture Trail around Lichfield City to explore all the public art on offer and understand more about their fascinating history.
+The Lichfield City of Sculpture Trail will guide you around Lichfield City to explore all the public art on offer and understand more about their fascinating history.

 About the City of Sculpture Project